Isaac438/Benjamin-Netanyahu-s-Solid-Color-Seven-Siege/README.md

 # Announcements:

 Alex got a game running but its js moving and jumping so were basically AAA now\
-We need to add triple t as a character/
+We need to add triple t as a character\
-We should probaly change the name if we actually wanna release this/ "it's not a bug it's a feature"/
+We should probaly change the name if we actually wanna release this\
+"it's not a bug it's a feature"\

 Jobs so far:\
 Alex - Setting up stuff in godot\